 Baton Rouge area schools go 3-for-3 in State basketball title games

-LAKE CHARLES - Baton Rouge was well represented in the high school state championships in Lake Charles.
+LAKE CHARLES - Baton Rouge was well-represented in the high school basketball state championships in Lake Charles.

-As Madison Prep brought home their 9th state title, beating Wossman 57-38 in 3A.
-The Chargers were lead by Dez’mond Perkins, who scored a game-high 21 points, and was the games MVP.
+Madison Prep brought home their ninth state title, beating Wossman 57-38 in 3A.
+The Chargers were led by Dez’mond Perkins, who scored a game-high of 21 points and was the game's MVP.

-Port Allen won their 3rd straight 2A state title, defeating Amite 67-49.
-Elliot McQuillen scored a game-high 25 points and pulled down 11 rebounds to win the MVP for the Pels.
+Port Allen won their third straight 2A state title, defeating Amite 67-49.
+Elliot McQuillen scored a game-high of 25 points and pulled down 11 rebounds to win the MVP for the Pels.

 Trending News

-And the Zachary Broncos dominated Northshore 84-53, making it back-to-back 5A state titles.
-Jalen Bolden who the games MVP, as he led four double-figure scorers with a game-high 23 points.
+And the Zachary Broncos dominated Northshore 84-53, making back-to-back 5A state titles.
+Jalen Bolden, who was the game's MVP, led four double-figure scorers with a game-high of 23 points.

 More News